ibm-cloud-docs/EventStreams/enabling_mirroring.md

 | source_alias | The alias used for the source cluster |
 | target_alias | The alias used for the target cluster |
 {: caption="Table 1.
 Required parameters when enabling mirroring" caption-side="bottom"}

-Mirroring is not supported for an Enterprise single-zone-region cluster or a Satellite cluster, therefore neither can be a source or a target cluster.
-{: note}

 - The `source_crn` will be in this format: "crn:v1:bluemix:public:messagehub:us-south:a/aaa:aaaa::"
 - The `source_alias` and the `target_alias` are the aliases that you want to configure for each of the two service instances when you enable mirroring.
 The aliases appear in topic names.
 Choose short and descriptive names.
 For example, "us-south" and "us-east".